History of Cuba: Rise of Batista

 In 1940, Cuba conducted free and fair national elections.
 Fulgencio Batista, was originally endorsed by Communist leaders in exchange for the legalization of the Popular Socialist Party and Communist domination of the labor movement.
 The reorganization of the labor movement during this time was capped with the establishment of the Confederacion de Trajabadores de Cuba (Confederation of Cuban Workers, or CTC), in 1938.
 However, in 1947, the Communists lost control of the CTC, and their influence in the trade union movement gradually declined into the 1950s.
 The assumption of the Presidency by Batista in 1952 and the intervening years to 1958 placed tremendous strain on the labor movement, with some independent union leaders resigning from the CTC in opposition to Batista's rule.
 The relatively progressivist 1940 Constitution was adopted by the Batista administration.
 The constitution denied Batista the possibility of running consecutively in the 1944 election.

 Rather than endorsing Batista's hand-picked successor Carlos Zayas, the Cuban people elected Ramón Grau San Martín in 1944.
-A populist physician, who had briefly held the presidency in the 1933 revolutionary process, Grau made a deal with labor unions to continue Batista's pro-labor policies.
+Grau made a deal with labor unions to continue Batista's pro-labor policies.
 Grau's administration coincided with the end of World War II, and he presided over an economic boom as sugar production expanded and prices rose.
 He instituted programs of public works and school construction, increasing social security benefits and encouraging economic development and agricultural production.
-However, increased prosperity brought increased corruption, with nepotism and favoritism flourishing in the political establishment, and urban violence, a legacy of the early 1930s, reappearing on a large scale.
+However, increased prosperity brought increased corruption and urban violence.
 The country was also steadily gaining a reputation as a base for organized crime, with the Havana Conference of 1946 seeing leading Mafia mobsters descend upon the city.